mCaptcha/website/content/blog/say-hello-to-mcaptcha/index.md

 ---
 title: "Say hello to mCaptcha"
 description: "Introducing mCaptcha, a kickass CAPTCHA systems that gives (DDoS) attackers a run for their money.
 Oh and UX is great too!"
 lead: "We are mCaptcha.
-We build kickass CAPTCHA systems that gives (DDoS) attackers a run for their money.
+We build kickass CAPTCHA systems that give (DDoS) attackers a run for their money.
 And we do all of this without tracking your users.
 Oh and did I mention our UX is great?"
 date: 2021-05-26
 lastmod: 2021-05-26
 draft: false